vsphere-tmm/Supervisor-Services/README.md

 6. You can now proceed to install your service.

-Please check [Interoperability Matrix](https://interopmatrix.broadcom.com/Interoperability) to find out which version is compatible with which Supervisor version.
+Please check [Interoperability Matrix](https://interopmatrix.broadcom.com/Interoperability) to find out which service version is compatible with which Supervisor version.

 ## vSphere Kubernetes Service